BIRD (satellite)

 BIRD (Bispectral and Infrared Remote Detection) is a satellite launched by ISRO in 2001 for DLR.
 This small (92 kg) boxlike system, with solar panels and two collectors on stub wings, has remarkable fire-detection qualities.
 It hosts a two-channel infrared sensor system in combination with a Wide-Angle Optoelectronic Stereo Scanner (WAOSS).
-It also features a neuronal network classificator in orbit to reduce downlink bandwidth and cost.
+It also features a neural network classifier in orbit to reduce downlink bandwidth and cost.

 The unique combination of a stereo camera and two infrared cameras gives the opportunity to acquire: